 Prime Costs typically range between 60% – 70% of your sales, the lesser end of the range (or lower without cutting corners) being your ideal target.
 Keep in mind that this range can vary significantly between quick-service restaurants and full-service restaurants.

 Why is it Important to Control Prime Costs?

-It’s important for operators to control their prime costs because COGS and Labor are the largest expenses to the restaurant.
-If you’re lowering your prime costs then you’re positively impacting your bottom line.
+Operators need to control their prime costs because COGS and Labor are the largest expenses to the restaurant.
+If you’re lowering your prime costs, then you’re positively impacting your bottom line.

 WATCH THE FULL VIDEO BELOW!